AbdullahOsamaMohammed/PDSND-Final-Project/READmE.md

 Click==7.0

 ### Credits
-Thanks Udacity for providing this wonderful opportunity to create this challenging project.
+Thanks to Udacity for giving me this opportunity to create this wonderful project.